-In the academic year 2016-17 we have 64 young people enrolled at the school aged 7-18 years old.
+In the academic year 2019-20 we will have 95 young people enrolled at the school aged 7-19 years old.
 The school is split across two sites: Lower School and Upper School/Post 16.

 Our class groups on average are 8 students.
 The younger students learn in form groups whilst the Upper School students move fully to subject specialist teaching.

 We offer a unique environment for the student who finds the hectic pace of a mainstream school too challenging and yet would find the curriculum and peer group offered by a fully fledged special school too narrow or too limiting.
 Past students have left us to continue their studies in other mainstream and specialist colleges or have moved into the workplace with the self-confidence to succeed in their chosen paths.

 Through our close association with the COINS Foundation we also reach out to disadvantaged and disabled children throughout the world.
 We seek to change lives for the better and strive to ensure that every child can realise their potential and make their unique contribution to society.